Infant and Toddler

 • When requesting a status updates, please reference the date of the original submission, as well as the information included in the subject line (see bullets above)

 Call 311 or email us at ccapplication@schools.nyc.gov.
-We can answer your questions about early childhood care and education and help you explore your options.
+We can answer your questions about early care and education and help you explore your options.

 • Call Us